mCaballero1224/fileinfo_microservice/README.md

 * Add option for timestamp in case something more human-readable is needed'

 * The function only works with absolute file paths, figure out how to use relative paths

+* Add functionality to send the file itself and extract info from it